-In this example, if the linker finds the libmymatheval.so library it will be happy.
-If not it will try adding "-Imatheval".
-If also this does not work, the matheval library will be disabled and some features will not be available.
+In this example, the linker will directly try to link /opt/local/lib/libmymatheval.so.
 This rule is true for all the libraries, so that you will always be able to link a specific version of a library by specifying it using the LIBS variable.

 On Linux you might have problems using the LDFLAGS option.
-In particular, if you have problems in linking the file 'src/lib/plumed-shared', try to set correctly the runtime path by using
+In particular, if makefile complaints that it cannot link the file 'src/lib/plumed-shared', try to set correctly the runtime path by using